ashikalishaik/I-am-a-Junior-Man/README.md

 ##### Variability
 The amplitude of fluctuations increases over time, suggesting multiplicative seasonality rather than additive.
 This has implications for model selection and data transformation.

+#### “Before forecasting, I analyzed trend, seasonality, and variance to understand whether the series is stationary and what modeling assumptions are valid.”